deltaDAO/nautilus/README.md

 }
 ```

+### Start compute job

-When you are happy with the configuration you can use the `Nautilus` instance just as before to start the new compute job:
+When you are happy with the configuration you can use the `Nautilus` instance to start the new compute job:

 ```ts
 const computeJob = await nautilus.compute({